• Skip to primary navigation

 And yes, writing this post and linking to Chris’ post is me doing my bit to be part of this community and journey towards a better connected open web.

-Opgeslagen onder: indieweb Tags: Community, indieweb, internet-history, reading
+Filed Under: indieweb Tagged With: Community, indieweb, internet-history, reading

 Footer